-Harshness is vibration transferred to the chassis by rapid upward movement of the suspension as the tire travels over rough or bumpy surfaces.
-Increase shock stiffness by one, then test again.
+The bump setting mainly controls the rapid upward movement of the suspension as the tire travels over rough or bumpy surfaces.
+Increase shock bump stiffness by one, then test again.
 Continue increasing stiffness and testing until the vehicle begins to feel harsh over bumps, or a reduction of traction, cornering, braking or acceleration ability is experienced.
-From this setting, decrease shock stiffness by one.
+From this setting, decrease shock bump stiffness by one.
 The harshness threshold setting may differ from front to rear.

-Excessive Chassis Movement Increase Stiffness If vehicle exhibits rapid weight shifts, increase shock stiffness by one, then test again.
-Note: Stiffening the shock does not reduce the amount of lean or dive in a sustained turn or braking maneuver, but does slow the rate of weight transfer to minimize unexpected changes in the cars handling.
-Reduced Traction or Skipping Decrease Stiffness If a reduction in traction during acceleration, braking, or cornering is experienced decrease shock stiffness by one, then test again.
-This will be most noticeable on rough track surfaces.
-Shocks Bottoming Out (body roll, brake dive or squatting) Increase Stiffness If chassis movement during cornering or braking allows shocks to bottom out, increase shock stiffness by one, then test again.
+Excessive Chassis Movement (compression) Excessive Chassis Increase Bump Stiffness Increase The bump setting also affects larger downward chassis movements such as brake dive, squatting, and body roll.
+Increase shock bump stiffness by one, then test again.
+Note: As bump stiffness is increased, road noise and vibration will also increase.
+The rebound setting mainly controls vehicle weight transitions such as front end rise Movement (extension) Rebound Stiffness during acceleration, rear end rise during braking, and body roll.
+If vehicle exhibits rapid weight shifts or continues to oscillate more than one suspension cycle before settling, increase shock rebound stiffness by one, then test again.
+Note: Stiffening rebound does not reduce the amount of lean or dive in a sustained turn or braking maneuver, but does slow the rate of weight transfer to minimize unexpected changes in the cars handling.
+Shocks Bottoming Out (body roll, brake dive or squatting) Increase Bump Stiffness If chassis movement during cornering or braking allows shocks to bottom out, increase shock stiffness by one, then test again.
 If increasing bump stiffness cannot extend weight transfer duration long enough, increase air pressure by 2 psi, then test again.
 Understeer Condition (Neutral throttle) Car turns less than expected; commonly referred to as push, plow, or tight.
-Change Stiffness Bias Toward Rear If vehicle exhibits understeer when cornering at neutral throttle, rear shock should be stiffened or conversely, front shock softened.
+Change Bump Stiffness Bias Toward Rear If vehicle exhibits understeer when cornering at neutral throttle, rear shock bump should be stiffened or conversely, front shock bump softened.
 A slight amount of understeer is considered safe and reduces the chances of spinning.
 Oversteer Condition (Neutral throttle) Car turns more than expected; commonly referred to as tail-happy or loose.
-Change Stiffness Bias Toward Front If vehicle exhibits oversteer when cornering at neutral throttle, front shock should be stiffened or conversely, rear shock softened.
+Change Bump Stiffness Bias Toward Front If vehicle exhibits oversteer when cornering at neutral throttle, front shock bump should be stiffened or conversely, rear shock bump softened.
 Oversteer increases the vehicles tendency to spin when cornering and requires driver experience and skill to manage safely.
 This condition should be avoided by novice drivers.

-Tuning for Drag Racing - QuickSet 1
+Tuning for Drag Racing - QuickSet 2